 Check if the user is authorized to access certain services, for example, to participate in a contest.

 Additionally, some services may use third-party connectors such as Facebook, Twitter or Google.
 When the user registers in a service with credentials of a social network or identification system of third parties, authorizes the same to keep a persistent cookie that remembers his identity and guarantees access to the web until it expires.
 The user can delete this cookie and revoke access to the web through social networks or third party identification system updating their preferences in the social network that specific.

-Analytical cookies: every time a User visits a Web or Service, a tool from an external provider (Google Analytics, comScore and the like) generates an analytical cookie on the user's device.
-This cookie that is only generated during the visit, will serve in future visits to the Womance services to identify the visitor anonymously.
+Analytical Cookies: every time a User visits a Website or Service, a tool from an external provider (Google Analytics, comScore and similar) generates an analytical cookie on the user's device.
+This cookie, which is only generated during the visit, will be used in future visits to Womance's services to anonymously identify the visitor.
 The main objectives pursued are:

 Allow anonymous identification of browsing users through the "Cookie" (identifies browsers and devices, not people) and therefore the approximate accounting of the number of visitors and their trend over time.

 Identify anonymously the most visited content and therefore more attractive to users

 Know if the user who is accessing is new or repeat visit.

 Important: Unless the User decides to register on any Womance website, the cookie will never be associated with any personal data that can identify them.
 These cookies will only be used for statistical purposes that help to optimize the user experience on the site.